Second Language Learners

-Estimates are that there are approximately 4.6 million English Language Learners in U.S. Schools, closing in on 10% of the population.
+Estimates are that there were approximately 4.6 million English Language Learners in U.S. Schools in 2018, closing in on 10% of the population.
 The number of English Language Learners around the world is estimated at over 1 billion.
-60% of the world’s population speaks 2 or more languages.
+60% of the world’s population speaks two or more languages.
 So, the impetus for second language learning is strong.

 We start by exploring how infants learn language, beginning with recognition of prosody, the music of speech.
 There are common patterns across many languages and cultures in how we speak to babies.
 There is research that shows a strong preference for the mother’s voice at birth, since hearing has been going on in utero.
 Research also shows that prosody is consistent across several cultures for different types of messages.